btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 This year, we associated with [Bitcoin Design](https://bitcoin.design/) members and launched [Bitcoin Smiles](https://bitcoinsmiles.org) to provide dental healthcare to elderly people in El Salvador.
 This crowdfunding campaign is still active by the way. *Nudge-nudge*

-This year's campaign enabled us to detect shortcomings in the UI layout of our crowdfunding page, so we decided to act on it and refurbish it!
+The campaign enabled us to detect shortcomings in the UI layout of our crowdfunding page, so we decided to act on it and refurbish it!
 The new crowdfunding page has a more modern look, more easily visible Donation buttons and crowdfund goals.

 ![BTCPay 1.3.0 Crowdfund-app view](/images/1.3.0-crowdfund-app.png)